Tolmie Peak and Eunice Lake

 Keep watch for bough-swept views of Mt.
 Rainier’s massive hulk looming just above the horizon along Mowich Lake.

 The trail climbs moderately beyond Mowich Lake, walled by fortress-like cliffs jutting from the forest along much of its upland slope.
-Wonderland / Tolmie Peak – Eunice Lake Trail, August 13, 2016.
+Wonderland / Tolmie Peak – Eunice Lake Trail, Mt.
+Rainier National Park, Washington.

 At 2.80 miles/4.50 km from the trailhead, Eunice Lake comes into view, capped by Tolmie Peak’s lookout on the ridge above and, in summer, ringed by swathes of broadleaf lupines (Lupinus latifolius).